 Below, I will outline and define steps that will help in the identification process of (South African) birds.

-1. Take a closer Look at the Shape and Size.
+1. Take a closer Look at the Shape and Size for bird identificatio

 Birds come in a variety of sizes and shapes, and this is a perfect starting point to identify a bird.

-Different bird specie groups have different shapes, and this is the first step in the identification process.
+Different bird species groups have different shapes, and this is the first step in the identification process.

 A field book or guide on birds that have descriptions of each bird group, starting with the more distinctive and common groups, to the less distinctive bird shapes, there are even bird books for kids.